Important changes to rental law will take effect from 1 March 2026. To learn what these changes will mean for tenants and landlords click here.

 Before you begin, we need to check if the tenancy comes under our remit.

 The RTB can only investigate specific breaches of rental law by landlords, known as improper conducts.
+You may be able to resolve other rental law issues through our Dispute Resolution Service.
 You can read more about these on our What the RTB can investigate page.

 Please provide all details that you can.
 If you don’t know, just leave the field blank.
 If you want to report more than one property connected with the same landlord, please add details of other properties in Step 7.